kb100/youtubed/README.md

 Please be mindful that the tor network is not (yet) equipped for high bandwidth users, so be considerate and set the download quality to worstvideo+worstaudio or worstaudio when using tor.
 This can be accomplished with the `--default-quality` option as above.

 **WARNING: by nature of how youtubed works, the contents of your clipboard may be sent over the tor network upon executing a youtubed command.
 If your clipboard contains sensitive or identifying information, this could be a serious problem for you.
-We strongly suggest using a domain whitelist to prevent yourself from revealing your clipboard should you accidentally click the blocklet.**
+We strongly suggest using the `--domain whitelist` option as above to prevent yourself from revealing your clipboard should you accidentally click the blocklet.**

 Whitelist files should be lines with domain names one per line.
 Lines beginning with '#' are ignored.